bogardpd/follow_lane/README.md

 # follow_lane

 Traces individual road lanes in GeoPackage data.
+Used for the [Circling the Beltway](https://paulbogard.net/posts/circling-the-beltway-dc/) project.

 ## Usage